 Stop for a pint of beer at the 49th State Brewery in Healy.
 There are several kinds of very good tank beers.
 Plus – if you are a fan of “Into the wild” story, you definitely shouldn’t miss this place!
 There is a replica of the famous “magic bus” in front of the brewery.
 This bus was used in the movie.

-Kenai Fjords National Park is a place you want to visit to see the glaciers and ocean wildlife.
+Kenai Fjords National Park near Seward is a place you want to visit to see the glaciers and ocean wildlife.
 Kenai Fjords provides the perfect combination of both.
 One of the most exciting glaciers – Exit Glacier, can be reached by foot.
-To see the other glaciers, you have to take a boat from the Seward harbor.
+To see the other glaciers, you have to take a cruise from the Seward harbor.
 Boat trips are provided here by several companies and you can choose from several options, we recommend to take at least 6- hours trip (which costs about $150) It’s definitely worth it!
-Current information can be found on the official website of the park.

 Whittier is another place where to see glaciers either by boat or even in a kayak.